OctopusDeploy/blog/blog/2021-04/configure-octopus-high-availability-in-azure/index.md

 In a single node setup, you typically host Octopus on [local storage](https://en.wikipedia.org/wiki/Local_storage) on either `C:\Octopus` or `D:\Octopus.` You need some local storage for Octopus unless you decide to present an Azure File Share as a mapped drive or as a symbolic link to the server.

 We recommend hosting your Octopus logs and configuration locally on the server.
-This avoids potential issues with accidentally pointing to all of your Octopus node's logs location to the same file, which would cause file locking issues and the Octopus server to stop until you resolved it.
+This avoids potential file locking issues that could cause Octopus to stop responding.

 ### Artifacts, packages, and task logs